 Procedures in clause 7A.2.1 of TS 33.501 [4] are reused with the following exception:

-- In step 9b, when an anonymous identifier has been used in step 5, transfer a unique temporary identifier, allocated by the TNGF, to the UE alongside the TNGF address.
+- In step 9b, when an anonymous SUCI has been used in step 5, transfer a unique temporary identifier, allocated by the TNGF, to the UE alongside the TNGF address.

 - In step 13b, use the unique temporary identifier provided in step 9b as IDi, in case an anonymous identifier was used in step 5.